 Medicinal Uses of Dandelion

 Warning: Dandelions are part of the ragweed family.
 If you're allergic to ragweed, you shouldn't use it as it could aggravate your allergies.

 Interactions: Dandelion may interact with certain medications.
-It may prohibit absorption of antibiotics.
-When mixed with lithium it might act like a diuretic.
-Medications changed and broken down by the the liver can break down faster in conjunction with dandelions.
+It may prohibit the absorption of antibiotics.
+When mixed with lithium, it might act as a diuretic.
+Medications changed and broken down by the liver can break down faster in conjunction with dandelions.
 The plant may also increase potassium.

 As stated, check with a qualified health care provider or pharmacist before mixing dandelion with any meds.

 For pregnant and breastfeeding moms: there's not enough information about dandelion during pregnancy/nursing, so it's recommended you avoid taking it medicinally.

 In general, food-like doses are considered safe for most people.